 "An Interview with UbiComp Pioneer Norbert Streitz" by Nigel Davies (Editor in Chief) published in IEEE Pervasive Computing, January-March 2012, pp. 62 -

 (special issue dedicated to 20 years after Mark Weiser's vision was published as

 "The Computer for the 21.
 Century" in Scientific American, September 1991),

-He and his interdisciplinary team have carried out a number of research and consulting projects for various clients and sponsors in industry or via public funding agencies (e.g., European Commission).
-Examples of past and current projects (listed only since 1997) are:
+Norbert and his different interdisciplinary teams have carried out a number of research and consulting projects for various clients and sponsors in industry or via public funding agencies (e.g., European Commission, National Foundations).
+Examples of current and past projects (listed only since 1997) are: